 Smaller orders may arrive inside a larger box that is labeled with each seller’s name on the outside.
 This way, it’s clear that there are multiple orders inside.
 Large individual student orders that contain multiple boxes will be labeled with the seller information, plus each box would be labeled box 1 or __, box 2 of __, and so forth.
 The majority of our brochure fundraisers are packed this way.

 Packed to the piece means that we’ll ship the exact amount of each item type that’s ordered, but it won’t come packed by individual seller.
-For example, let’s say that a group that does a popcorn fundraiser sells a total of 100 bags of cheddar cheese popcorn.
+For example, let’s say a group doing a candy fundraiser sells a total of 100 candies.
 Since there are 15 candies to a case, the shipper will send 6 cases, plus the remaining 10 candies a separate box.

 For distribution, we recommend that students have bags or boxes ready along with their order forms so they can pack their orders.
 It’s a good idea to have each item type lined up to make packing easier.